amritagupta/scr-reserve-design/README.md

 * [rasterio](https://pypi.python.org/pypi/rasterio)
 * [pulp](https://pypi.python.org/pypi/PuLP)

-Additionally, you will need to have access to the IBM ILOG CPLEX Optimization solver if you wish to run the optimizations yourself.
+Additionally, you will need to have access to the [IBM ILOG CPLEX Optimization solver](https://www.ibm.com/analytics/cplex-optimizer) to run the optimizations yourself.

 ## Example
 Here's an example of how to run reserve design experiments using `scropt`.
 Suppose your `SCROPT/scripts/SCRoptRun.py` looks like this: